 - Authoritative nameservers

-Here’s a general overview of how a DNS server works:
+Here’s a general overview of how a DNS query is resolved:

 - Domain Name Resolution: The first step in the DNS process is to resolve a domain name into its corresponding IP address.
 This is done by a client, such as a web browser or email client, when it needs to access a website or send an email.